openblockchains/awesome-diem/README.md

 # Awesome Libra (and Move)

-_Moving money around the world should be as easy and cheap as sending a text message._
+_Moving money around the world should be as easy and cheap as sending a text message (or a photo)._

 ## Libra